Classic Potato Salad — featuring mayo, sour cream, mustard, pickles, hard-boiled eggs, and fresh dill — is the perfect summer side dish!

 An Unfortunate Tale

 Now it’s hard to wax poetic for too long about potato salad.
 So instead, I’ll curtail the recipe commentary here to tell you a little story about this particular bowl of Classic Potato Salad.

 I do most of my cooking for this blog in the middle of the day when the natural light is at its best for taking good pictures.
 And if I’m lucky, that cooking/photo-taking time coincides with naptime for my baby and my 3-year-old.

 Well, this past weekend, I decided to cook in real time.
-I fixed this potato salad leading up to dinnertime with plans of snapping a few quick pics before it was time to eat.
+I fixed this potato salad recipe leading up to dinnertime with plans of snapping a few quick pics before it was time to eat.
 I did take a few photos, and then my attention was momentarily called elsewhere.
-Not 10 seconds later, I heard a loud CRASH and my three-year-old’s immediate exclamations of, “I didn’t mean to, Mama!
+Not 10 seconds later, I heard a loud CRASH and my 3-year-old’s immediate exclamations of, “I didn’t mean to, Mama!
 It was an accident!!!”

 I sighed, cleaned up the mess, and we proceeded to get on with dinner.
-There actually was a little bit of potato salad left in the original mixing bowl that I had used to make it, so I divided that between our plates and we each got at least a little taste.
+There actually was a little bit of potato salad left in the original mixing bowl that I had used to make it.
+So I divided that between our plates and we each got at least a little taste.

 “We don’t have any more potato salad, baby.
 Remember?
 It fell on the floor and it has pieces of glass in it.”